 - a high temperature

 - muscle aches

 - shivering (chills)

 A rash usually appears 1 to 5 days after the first symptoms.
 The rash often begins on the face, then spreads to other parts of the body.
-This can include the genitals.
+This can include the mouth, genitals and anus.